home - website - blog - tutorials - bio - books - shop - contact me

 MATERIALS - MARRIAGE BROOCHES - RING BROOCHES - CLOAK CLASPS - PILGRIM BADGES - SECULAR BADGES

-One of the most constantly depicted pieces of jewellery over the entire of the middle ages is the brooch.
+One of the most constantly depicted pieces of jewellery over the entire of the middle ages, is the brooch.
 Brooches were used as wedding gifts, to close cloaks, at the shoulders of mantles, to pin paternosters to clothing and as markers of visits to holy places in the form of pilgrim badges.

 Artifacts have also been found over a wide expanse of time periods and countries- from the viking and dark ages to the late renaissance.
 Many were simple in their design, although many of immense beauty and excellent workmanship have been found.